nodejs/wiki-archive/Async-Exception-Handling.md

 This page describes a proposed new node.js core feature for handling exceptions that are thrown by asynchronous callbacks.

+There is a working [implementation] of this proposal.

 Please direct feedback to [Ben Williamson](mailto:benw@pobox.com)

 ## Problem